Mohammed Salem Al-Enazi: 2001–02

 In his second season, he formed a partnership with Sierra Leone national Lamin Conteh, which led to him in being named the top scorer in the league in 2002.

 2002–03

 He suffered an injury in the 2002–03 season minutes after scoring a goal against Al Shabab on 12 December in a league match.
-He fell out of favor with the club's board and supporters late in the season (scored 5 ligue goals), and he joined Al Jazira in 2004.
+He fell out of favor with the club's board and supporters late in the season, and he joined Al Jazira in 2004.

 Qatari football ban

 He reportedly signed a contract with Al Rayyan in 2003, but had missed team workouts for two consecutive weeks.
 It was later found out by the administration that he wasn't in Qatar, and had been in the United Arab Emirates.
 Al Rayyan filed a complaint to the Qatar Football Association, and the latter officially banned Enazi from the Qatar national team and the Qatari League.
 Qatar national team coach Philippe Troussier had called up Enazi, but due to his ban he was unable to join the national team.